 4.15.2 The Department for International Trade undertakes to maintain database management procedures in compliance with the General Data Protection Regulation (GDPR) 2018..

 4.16.1 All intellectual property rights and all other rights in and/or resulting from the provision of the Event shall be owned by the Department for International Trade.
 The Department for International Trade licenses all such rights to you on a non-exclusive, worldwide basis to such extent as is necessary to enable you to make use of the Event.

 4.16.2 Any intellectual property rights developed prior to or out of the Event shall remain the property of the party that introduced the same and they will grant to the other party, a non-exclusive, royalty free licence to use the same.

 4.17.1 Nothing in this clause 4 shall limit or exclude our liability for death or personal injury caused by our negligence, or the negligence of our employees or agents.

-4.17.2 The Department of International Trade will provide you with the services booked using reasonable care and skill.
+4.17.2 The Department for International Trade will provide you with the services booked using reasonable care and skill.

 5 Public Funds and Benefits Analysis